chicio/RangeUISlider/README.md

 ### Customizable property

-This is the list of the current customizable property of the RangeUISlider directly from Interface Builder using IBDesignable/IBInspectable:
+This is the list of the **current customizable property of the RangeUISlider directly from Interface Builder using IBDesignable/IBInspectable**:
+ - identifier of the slider (Int )

- - range minimum value (CGFloat only)
+ - range minimum value (CGFloat)
- - range maximum value (CGFloat only)
+ - range maximum value (CGFloat)
- - default starting value left knob
+ - default starting value left knob (CGFloat)
- - default starting value right knob
+ - default starting value right knob (CGFloat)
  - range selected color
  - range selected image (override range selected color property)
  - range selected edge inset top, left, bottom, right (used only if range selected image has been setted)